Arup3201/techlearn/api/notes.md

 3. Stubs: Function stubs exist on both the client and the server.
 On the client side, it makes the function call.
 On the server, it invokes the actual function.

 > [**Stub**](<https://en.wikipedia.org/wiki/Stub_(distributed_computing)>): In distributed computing, a stub is a program that acts as a temporary replacement for a remote service or object.
 It allows the client application to access a service as if it were local, while hiding the details of the underlying network communication.
 This can simplify the development process, as the client application does not need to be aware of the complexities of distributed computing.

+### RPC Application Development

+Let's consider a situation where you want to access a database which is present in a remote machine.
+One option is to use an UNIX remote shell to access the remote machine.
+But you will encounter 2 problms -

+- the command will be slow to execute
+- you may have to login to the system to access the database

+In this the RPC can help you by -

+- setting up a server that responds to the client queries
+- retrieves information based on the queries which is much faster

+To develop RPC you need 3 things -

+- the server
+- the client
+- the communication protocol between client and server

+The implementation of the server and client can be found [here](../clanguage/rpc).

 ### Example of RPC